robert17/iotf-rtd/docs/applications/libraries/python.rst

 Connection problem determination
 ----------------------------------

 The *getDeviceConnectionLogs()* method is used to list connection log events for a device.
-This information can be used to help diagnose connectivity problems between the device and the Internet of Things Foundation service.
+This information can be used to help diagnose connectivity problems between the device and the IoT Platform service.
 The entries record successful connection, unsuccessful connection attempts, intentional disconnection and server-initiated disconnection events.

 .. code:: python